Sea urchin: Trophic ecology

 Adult sea urchins are usually well protected against most predators by their strong and sharp spines, which can be venomous in some species.
 The small urchin clingfish lives among the spines of urchins such as Diadema; juveniles feed on the pedicellariae and sphaeridia, adult males choose the tube feet and adult females move away to feed on shrimp eggs and molluscs.

-Sea urchins are one of the favourite foods of many lobsters, crabs, triggerfish, California sheephead, sea otter and wolf eels (which specialise in sea urchins).
+Sea urchins are one of the favourite foods of lobsters, crabs, triggerfish, California sheephead, sea otter, and wolf eels (which specialise in sea urchins).
 All these animals carry particular adaptations (teeth, pincers, claws) and a strength that allow them to overcome the excellent protective features of sea urchins.
-Left unchecked by predators, urchins devastate their environments, creating what biologists call an urchin barren, devoid of macroalgae and associated fauna.
-Sea urchins graze on the lower stems of kelp, causing the kelp to drift away and die.
-Loss of the habitat and nutrients provided by kelp forests leads to profound cascade effects on the marine ecosystem.
-Sea otters have re-entered British Columbia, dramatically improving coastal ecosystem health.

 Anti-predator defences

 The spines, long and sharp in some species, protect the urchin from predators.
-Some tropical sea urchins like Diadematidae, Echinothuriidae and Toxopneustidae have venomous spines.
+Some tropical sea urchins, like Diadematidae, Echinothuriidae and Toxopneustidae, have venomous spines.
 Other creatures also make use of these defences; crabs, shrimps and other organisms shelter among the spines, and often adopt the colouring of their host.
 Some crabs in the Dorippidae family carry sea urchins, starfish, sharp shells or other protective objects in their claws.

-Pedicellaria are a good means of defense against ectoparasites, but not a panacea as some of them actually feed on it.
+Pedicellariae are a good means of defense against ectoparasites, but not a panacea as some of them actually feed on it.
 The hemal system defends against endoparasites.